RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 <sup>1</sup>   In reality the Actor does not pick up anything, whereas the DTrackComponent does a callback on the Actor's implemented IDTrackInterface-Method

-<sup>2</sup>   There has been a bug, where targets not being visible made the connected object inside Unreal wiggle around.
-This bug got solved by not writing new data into the injected data-buffer, when the quality value of the registered target is Zero (0).
+<sup>2</sup>   There has been a bug, where targets not being visible made the DTrack-controlled object inside Unreal wiggle around.
+This bug has been solved by not writing new data into the injected data-buffer, when the quality value of the registered target is Zero (0).
+Instead, it writes empty data with an boolean indicating the tracked status into the buffer, which will be checked in each handler of the Plugin (i.e. FDTrackPlugin::handle_bodies).
+So, if the boolean is false (no new data due to quality being Zero(0)), then the components Interface-Method (i.e. body_tracking) won't be called.

 ### Data-Structure

-To get an overview of how the data-structure of one of the data-buffers look like, see:
+To get an overview of how the data-structure of one of the data-buffers looks like, see:

 ![DTrack-Plugin DataBuffer Structure](../../images/DataBufferStructure.png)